 Added inventory to manage: The more you add – whether in sheer quantity of products or in variations – the more difficult it is to manage inventory.
-Be sure to have a system in place so you don’t lose loyal customers due to out-of-stocks or overselling.
+Be sure to have inventory management software in place so you don’t lose loyal customers due to out-of-stocks or overselling.

 How to Navigate the Product Development Cycle

 Once you decide it’s the right time to expand your business through product development, there are many factors to consider.
 Here are some recommendations for successfully navigating the product development cycle.

 The best place to start the new product development process is by mining customer needs.
 Solicit feedback on what your customers love about your product(s) and what they would like to see moving forward.
 Before you spend time analyzing the minute details of a product, have a solid understanding of what actually matters to your customers.
 There’s no need to spend time and money on extra buttons or zippers if customers are perfectly satisfied with the original design.
 Once you have a clear direction that is based on demand, identify whether or not there are viable market opportunities for your new product.
 You can do this by tracking industry trends and assessing the competitive landscape for similar products that already exist.

 Once you decide to move forward with your idea for a new product, it’s time to think about the logistics that go into creating it.